GustasGrieze/oop-accouting-task/README.md

 Make your life easier by keeping track of your yearly budget and yearly spendings.

-This program was made during the Codeacademy Python Advanced course.
+This program was made during the CodeAcademy Python Advanced course.
 ## Installation